 Secondary exposure is also possible through fibers traveling on an Anheuser Busch worker’s clothing.
 Due to health concerns, all new uses of asbestos were banned in July 1989.

 The U.S. Department of Health and Human Services (HHS), the U.S. Environmental Protection Agency (EPA), and the International Agency for Research on Cancer (IARC) all consider asbestos a known carcinogen.

-Each year hundreds of men and women are diagnosed with lung cancer, pulmonary fibrosis and mesothelioma—asbestos-related illnesses potentially due to past asbestos exposure.
+Each year hundreds of men and women in St. Louis are diagnosed with lung cancer, pulmonary fibrosis and mesothelioma—asbestos-related illnesses potentially due to past asbestos exposure.
 The vast majority of those who develop lung cancer and mesothelioma worked in an environment where asbestos was present.
-Anheuser Busch Breweries may have been filled with toxic materials, and employers may have failed to warn of the serious health risks of the job.
+St. Louis Anheuser Busch Breweries may have been filled with toxic materials, and employers may have failed to warn of the serious health risks of the job.
 Examples of related illness include:

 Although adenocarcinoma lung cancer is associated with smoking, studies indicate exposure to asbestos may cause this form of deadly cancer.
 Inhaling asbestos fibers at the workplace over months or years put individuals at high risk for developing adenocarcinoma lung cancer, mesothelioma and asbestosis.
 In terms of duration or dose, the U.S. Center for Disease Control and Prevention (CDC) has concluded that there is no safe level of exposure.